KPLauritzen/eternalhistory/README.md

 This creates a `.history` folder in your `$HOME` dir and makes `<YEAR>/<MONTH>` subfolders.
 Each terminal you start will create a file with the current date, time, hostname and PID.

 Place `eternalhistory.py` somewhere in your `$PATH`.
-Search through your old commands by year, month and day.
+Search through your old commands by year and month.